-If it is not possible to tell who died first then, for inheritance tax (IHT) purposes, they are deemed to die at the same instant.
-This can help to avoid double IHT charges.
+If it is not possible to tell who died first then, for IHT purposes, they are deemed to die at the same instant, which avoids double IHT charges.

 How can business property relief (BPR) reduce the value of the estate?

-The transfer (gift) of certain (relevant) business assets (property) can offer relief from Inheritance Tax (IHT), if the relevant property has been held for 2 years, at a rate of 50% or 100%.
+The transfer (or ‘gift’) of certain business assets, such as property, can offer relief from (IHT) if the relevant property has been held for 2 years, at a rate of 50% or 100%.